-PV Shelter Services is a collaborator with several community agencies to provide coordinated case management support.
+PVSS is a collaborator with several community agencies to provide coordinated case management support.
+Each family is expected to save a substantial portion of their income from any source as well as establish at least five self-sufficiency goals.
 Shelter residents sign a contract to abide by strict program requirements.
-Working with their case manager, residents develop written individual life plans to find jobs, housing, immigration assistance, counseling, education, language programs, parenting and budgeting skills and how to access community resources.
+Working with their case manager, residents develop written individual life plans to find jobs, housing, immigration assistance, counseling, education, language programs, parenting and budgeting skills, and how to access community resources.